Hardwood is low quality, and wood "brands" are owned by Lumber Liquidator, so you cannot get support from anyone other than.... Lumber Liquidators.

 Had we purchased flooring from a real company, it is very likely that we would be able to source replacement boards, however since this is a LL exclusive product (as all of their flooring appears to be), we are out of luck.
 I've got about 1,800 sqft of this stuff in my house.

-Review about: Lumber Liquidators Hardwood Flooring.
+Product or Service Mentioned: Lumber Liquidators Hardwood Flooring.

 Reason of review: Bad quality.